Compressed natural gas station

 A CNG station looks similar to a gas station.
 If supply is disrupted in a natural gas line, CNG tube trailers can be filled with compressed natural gas and driven to the site.
 The transport truck connects to a local injection point in the distribution system and natural gas is restored to the customer while repairs are undertaken.

-The need for a back-up supply became very evident after an incident in Otterburne in January 2014 on TransCanada Corporation’s pipeline.
+The need for a back-up supply became evident after an incident in Otterburne in January 2014 on TransCanada Corporation’s pipeline.
 Over 4,000 homes and approximately 15,000 people in south-central Manitoba were left without natural gas for days.
 Our electrical system was strained, as people heated homes with electric space heaters and stoves.